lzakharov/csv2md/README.md

                         delimiter character.
 Default is ',' -q QUOTECHAR, --quotechar QUOTECHAR
                         quotation character.
+Default is '"' -C COLUMNS, --columns COLUMNS
+                        comma-separated list of column indices or ranges (from zero) to be processed, e.g. "0,3-5,7".
+Indices out of range will be ignored
-Default is '"' -c [CENTER_ALIGNED_COLUMNS ...], --center-aligned-columns [CENTER_ALIGNED_COLUMNS ...]
+  -c [CENTER_ALIGNED_COLUMNS ...], --center-aligned-columns [CENTER_ALIGNED_COLUMNS ...]
                         column numbers with center alignment (from zero) -r [RIGHT_ALIGNED_COLUMNS ...], --right-aligned-columns [RIGHT_ALIGNED_COLUMNS ...]
                         column numbers with right alignment (from zero) -H, --no-header-row   specify that the input CSV file has no header row.
                         Will create default headers in Excel format (a,b,c,...)
 ```

 ## Running Tests